Introduction: -- Is this guide for you?

 7) To find a print book, look for its call number and campus near the top of the page.

 To find/read an eBook, log in to GIL-Find with your campusID and password.
-Then click the View It tab on near the top of the window.
+Then click the blue link in the middle of the page.
+You may have to scroll down to reach it.